 MGT 660 Negotiation (3) Theory and practice of negotiation.
 Exploration of appropriate strategies, tactics, and communication techniques.
 Study of dyadic multi-party, cross-cultural, and assisted negotiations.

 MGT 670 (Alpha) International Management and Industrial Relations (3) Selected topics in international management and industrial relations: (B) Chinese management systems; (C) Japanese management systems; (D) management of multinational corporations; (F) contemporary issues in international business foreign direct investment; (G) cross-cultural communication in international business; (H) interactive strategies in Asian culture; (I) international human resource management; (J) international joint ventures; (K) international management of technology; (M) Korean management systems; (N) multinational corporation and environmental issues; (O) strategy of the multinational corporation; (P) international transfer of technology.
 Repeatable four times.
 Pre: consent.

 MGT 671 International Strategic Management (3) Analysis of the strategic management of firms engaged in multinational business including specific content on Asia.
 Permits students to focus on specific countries such as China and Japan.
 A-F only.
 (Spring only)

-MGT 680 Entrepreneurship for Science and Technology (3) Recognizing and screening technology opportunities, the commercialization process, intellectual property acquisition, business model related to high technology strategies needed for growth in high tech firms.
+Science and Technology (3) Recognizing and screening technology opportunities, the commercialization process, intellectual property acquisition, business model related to high technology strategies needed for growth in high tech firms.
 A-F only.
 Pre: 645 or consent.
 (Once a year)